Heule: Culture

-The popular song 'Tineke van Heule' thanks its name to the village.
+The popular song 'Tineke van Heule' owes its name to the village.
 Every year in the second weekend of September, the Tinekesfeesten are organized in the village.
 Also the ward Heule-Watermolen organizes these elections of Tineke.

 In Heule, the famous Flemish writer Stijn Streuvels (Franciscus Petrus Maria (Frank) Lateur) was born on the third of October in the year 1871.
 A memorial stone was set up in the Kortrijkstraat.
 Several wards in Heule have got the name of one of his famous works, like de Vlaschaard, Zomertij, Najaar en Winterland.